FranciscaTMutungama/FranciscaTMutungama/README.md

 - **Version Control:** Git, GitHub

 ## 🌱 I’m currently learning
-- Advanced Python concepts like decorators, generators, and async programming.
 - Cloud computing fundamentals and services on AWS
 - Foundations of software testing and validation